MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-quickstart.md

 The following must be installed:

 - Visual Studio version 17.7 or later
-- UnReal Engine version 5 or later (the example used in this quickstart requires UE5 or later)
+- Unreal Engine version 5 or later (the example used in this quickstart requires UE5 or later)
 - Visual Studio Tools for Unreal Engine.
 See [Install Visual Studio Tools for Unreal Engine](vs-tools-unreal-install.md) for instructions how to install them.

 ## Download and build the Lyra game sample in Visual Studio